Genshin Impact Quiz 2.0 offers even more free Primogem rewards

 HoYoverse has also added one more big twist to the gameplay by asking players to join one of three teams: Team Courage, Team Wisdom, or Team Power.
 Teams will compete each week to gain the highest win rate in the contest.
 The winning team’s members will be able to earn more Primogems, merchandise, and other virtual items, so pick wisely by voting at the bottom of the HoYoLAB post outlining the event.

-HoYo Quiz 2.0 comes at the perfect time because plenty of players will need those extra Primogems to pull for the new characters arriving in Genshin Impact version 3.0.
+HoYo Quiz 2.0 comes at the perfect time because plenty of players will need those extra Primogems to pull for the new characters arriving in Genshin Impact version 3.0 starting August 24.